jashinspires/MyCrypto_Banana/README.md

 ## 🤝 Sponsorship

-This project is sponsored by **My Grades**.
+This tiny project is sponsored by **My Score**.
 Please give me a good one so I don't have to go back to writing JavaScript for a living.

 ***